 You may try to go for a win-win strategy, and take both conventional treatments and homeopathic treatments — what have you got to lose, right?
-Well, it’s your time and money you’re wasting, but other than that, there’s nothing inherently wrong.
-Homeopathy doesn’t do anything bad to you directly because… well… it doesn’t do anything!
+Well, technically, nothing.
+Homeopathy doesn’t do anything bad because, well, it doesn’t really do anything!

-I’m not cherry picking these cases, providing isolated examples or something.
-Using homeopathy instead of real treatments is dangerous, and you should not do it!
-If you are rejecting medicine and treating your child only with homeopathy, you are a bad parent!
+These are not isolated cases.
+Using homeopathy instead of real treatment is dangerous, and you should not do it!
+If you are rejecting medicine and treating your child only with homeopathy, you’re putting him or her at risk.
 That’s the bottom line, and there’s no going around it.
-You are putting your child at a serious risk!
-As Bad Astronomy’s Phil Plait puts it, it is “perhaps the most ridiculous of all “alternative” medicines, since it clearly cannot work, does not work, and has been tested repeatedly and shown to be useless“.
-Even as this relatively simple and highly manageable disease killed his daughter, Thomas Sam stood by his beliefs in homeopathy — don’t do the same mistake!
+As Bad Astronomy’s Phil Plait puts it, it is “perhaps the most ridiculous of all ‘alternative’ medicines, since it clearly cannot work, does not work, and has been tested repeatedly and shown to be useless.”
+Even though this relatively simple and highly manageable disease killed his daughter, Thomas Sam stood by his beliefs in homeopathy — don’t make the same mistake!

-I’d like to make a special mention for homeopathic vaccination — not taking your (or your child’s) vaccines is especially dangerous, and, as other treatments, homeopathic vaccinations don’t do anything.
+I’d like to make a special mention of homeopathic vaccination — not receiving your (or your child’s) vaccines is especially dangerous, and, as with other treatments, homeopathic vaccinations don’t do anything.